What I Buy Instead of Chanel Beauty: Non-toxic Alternatives You’ll Love

 Les Beiges Healthy Glow Sheer Powder: No7 Lift & Luminate Triple Action Translucent Finishing Powder

-Chanel Les Beiges Healthy Glow Powder is known for its soft-focus finish and natural-looking radiance.
+Chanel Les Beiges Healthy Glow Powder is known for its soft-focus, slightly blurred finish that makes your skin look expensive without looking like powder.

-No7 Lift & Luminate is the powder I use for that same effect.
+No7 Lift & Luminate replaced Chanel’s powder for me immediately.
 The finish is finely milled, subtly blurring, and never chalky.
-It sets makeup without flattening the skin and gives that “you look rested” glow Chanel does so well.
+It sets makeup all day and gives that “you look rested” glow Chanel does so well.

 Le Correcteur De Chanel Longwear Concealer: Kosas Revealer Skin-Improving Brightening Concealer

 If you only buy one thing from this list, start with the Kosas Revealer Concealer.
-This is the product I rebuy the most from this list.
+I’ve repurchased it multiple times, and it’s the only concealer I’ve used where I didn’t miss the expensive one after a week.

-It brightens, smooths, and subtly sculpts without screaming “concealer.”
+It brightens, smooths, and makes me look like I actually slept without screaming “concealer.”
 It also plays well with dry or tired under-eyes, which is where most luxury concealers fall short.

 The formula is made with skin-nourishing ingredients like arnica, and it's free from harsh chemicals, parabens, and synthetic fragrances.
 Did you know Kosas’ Revealer also has caffeine that helps depuff under-eye bags?
 So it’s like makeup meets skincare magic.